 - List the observed destructive behaviors due to the addiction.

 - List the actual and predicted negative health consequences, including mental health.

 - List the consequences of not seeking treatment and what each intervention team member will do in response.

 - List the benefits of seeking treatment.

-- Create a follow-up plan to help the addict complete treatment, reorganize their life to avoid substance abuse behavior patterns, scrub their environment clean of drug cues, and have someone available to attend counseling sessions with the addict when needed.
+- Create a follow-up plan to help the complete addict treatment, reorganize their life to avoid substance abuse behavior patterns, scrub their environment clean of drug cues, and have someone available to attend counseling sessions with the addict when needed.

 The Benefits of Addiction Treatment

 The benefits of addiction treatment can be understood in part by what alcohol and drug abuse can do to a person over time.
-Aside from the gradual destruction of the addict’s financial and social well-being, repetitive exposures to alcohol or drugs will trigger physical and mental health problems or aggravate existing health issues (Open Society Institute, 2009).
+Aside from the progressive destruction of the addict’s financial and social well-being, repetitive exposures to alcohol or drugs will trigger physical and mental health problems or aggravate existing health issues (Open Society Institute, 2009).
 Accordingly, successful drug treatment should slow, halt, and possibly reverse these trends.
 In support of this theory, participation in drug and alcohol treatment programs have been shown to reduce medical costs, emergency room visits, and hospital stays by 26, 20, and 37 percent, respectively.
-The potential savings of ending substance abuse in America is therefore, in the billions.
+The potential savings of ending substance abuse in America is, therefore, in the billions.